 My background is in Chemistry: organic and biological.
 My university was Oxford, at the time I was working on Nanotechnology, and after that I did my post-doc in Tohoku University, Japan.
 While I was there, I realized that I need to learn systems engineering and joined Toshiba.
 After that, I started my own thing, which included founding Shojinmeat Project.
 I actually don’t feel like a founder but more like a convener, by raising the topic and finding more people who are interested.
 It’s not yet an officially registered organization, but we are working to make it a legally defined entity.

-Team Shojin Meat after registering Integriculture!
-Yuki is pictured 2nd from the right.
+The Shojinmeat Project team, pictured after registering Integriculture!
+Yuki is 2nd from the right.

 How big is the team?

 At the moment, the team is about 5-6 committed members and around 20 volunteers based in Japan.
 As you know, cultured meat spans many different topics.
 So there are people working by “clusters” defined by discipline or areas of interest.